mainam/FloodMonitoring/README.md

 #3 Day Forecast

-'getThreeDayForecast()' returns a general overview of the forecast for England and Wales over the next 3 days.
+`getThreeDayForecast()` returns a general overview of the forecast for England and Wales over the next 3 days.
 A small image of the UK marked with forecast warnings can be fetched using `getDayImageBytes(int day)` (with 1, 2, or 3) this returns a Retrofit `ResponseBody` you can use to build the image yourself, alternatively get the image URLs for use with Picasso: `getDayImageUrl(int day)`.

 #Flood Warnings